-People who suffered burns after a Nutri-Pot opened, exploded, or released hot contents while pressurized may want to preserve the appliance and request a legal evaluation.
+People who suffered significant burns after a Nutri-Pot opened, exploded, or released hot contents while pressurized may want to preserve the appliance and request a legal evaluation.

 Quick Facts